schadenfred/proscrypt-koans/README.md

 ## koan 1.7: Docker Compose

 While we're at it, let's see if Docker Compose is installed.
-When you can type:
+When you do:

 `$ docker-compose --version`